tslocke/hobocookbook/tutorials/agility.markdown

 # Markdown / Textile formatting of stories

 We'll wrap up this section with a really easy one.
 Hobo renders model fields based on their type.
-You can add your own custom types and there's bunch built it, including textile and markdown formatted strings.
+You can add your own custom types and there's a bunch built-in, including textile and markdown formatted strings.

 Location the `fields do ... end` section in the Story model, and change